Zatoichi 9

 Befriending the old man but not letting on that they might be kin, Ichi trusts Giji even with Osen's life, only to discover that Giji is a weak, bad man.
 Life is full of disappointments & perhaps it's just as well if Giji is no relation of Ichi's.

-Their encounter inevitably occurs, with grand posturing in a storm.
-"I lost," is all Gounosuke says with understated simplicity, then falls.
+Their encounter inevitably occurs, with grand posturing in a storm, & when two essentially good men duel in these films, it's always effectively emotional."I lost," is all Gounosuke says with understated simplicity, then falls.
 Ichi covers the body of ronin with his own jacket.

-With weird agility & overwhelming presence, no gangster who points a sword Ichi's direction has a chance in hell.
+Ichi still has many left to kill, men of no consequence really.
+With Ichi's weird agility & overwhelming physical presence, no gangster who points a sword in his direction has a chance in hell.
 They might as well be tin ducks in a shooting gallery.

 Another yojimbo, an older fellow (Akitake Kono), has bamboozled his way into employment with the bad oyabun in order to have drinking funds & a warm place to sleep.